'A Step Back in Time' with Tim King at Women's Connection

-May's special feature will be Tim King of Farmington, who, with his wife Michele, recently opened the Columbia Street Mercantile at 30 E. Columbia St. The couple, along with their three children, moved back to the area from New Jersey more than a year ago to be closer to family.
+May's special feature will be Tim King of Farmington, who with his wife Michele, recently opened the Columbia Street Mercantile at 30 E. Columbia St. The couple, along with their three children, moved back to the area from New Jersey over a year ago to be closer to family.
 King is originally from Caledonia.

 Guest speaker Sharon Cadle is from St. Peters.
 She has lived in the St. Louis area for the past 25 years.
 She worked in the fitness industry for 30 years while traveling all over the world as a military wife.
 She and her husband have raised four daughters and now have four grandsons.